Our Projects

 • Involve both in situ and ex situ communities in species conservation planning and implementation in Canada by providing leadership in application of the IUCN’s One Plan Approach.

-Ex Situ Feasibility Assessment
+Ex Situ Conservation Assessment

 “Congratulations to the organizers and participants of this workshop. … it was an amazing event and you should all be proud of the great detail of knowledge you have about Canadian snakes.
 It should be a great conservation tool for this species we all like so much.”
 Dr. J. Jesús Sigala Rodríguez, Co-Chair of the IUCN Viper Specialist Group